SShahparnia/Food-Image-Classification/README.md

 - **ResNet50:**
   - Deep CNN model known for high accuracy and efficiency.
+  - Implemented using PyTorch with CUDA support for GPU acceleration.
   - Suitable for large-scale image classification tasks.

 ---